openstack-archive/gertty/README.rst

   A configuration designed for use with OpenStack's installation of Gerrit.

-**gerrit-gertty.yaml**
+**googlesource-gertty.yaml**
-  A configuration designed for use with Gerrit's own installation of Gerrit.
+  A configuration designed for use with installations of Gerrit running on googlesource.com.

 You will need your Gerrit password which you can generate or retrieve by navigating to ``Settings``, then ``HTTP Password``.